httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 cookie-string = cookie-pair *( ";" SP cookie-pair )
 ~~~

-Servers SHOULD be tolerant to potentially receiving multiple cookie
+Servers MUST be tolerant to potentially receiving multiple cookie
 headers.
 For example, if an HTTP/2 {{RFC9113}} or HTTP/3 {{RFC9114}} connection
 splits a cookie header to improve compression.